-Should rapid public information broadcast advertising (eg radio ads) be required in a level 3/4, the SIT Director of Communications should be contacted and may galvanise the Marketing Manager and/or external advertising and media buying agencies for support.
+Should rapid public information broadcast advertising (eg radio ads) be required in a level 3/4, the SIT Communications Director should be contacted and may call upon the Marketing Manager and/or external advertising and media buying agencies for support.

-Currently, the PR Agency is 3X1 PR, the Advertising Agency is the Union and Media Buying is carried out by Republic of Media.
+NB FSS's PR Agency is 3X1 PR, the Advertising Agency is the Union, Digital Services (for the FSS website) is Whitespace and Media Buying is carried out by Republic of Media.

-4.8 Media and Social Media Policies
+4.7 Media and Social Media Policies